w3c/wai-coga/guide/findable/without-scrolling.md

 feedbackmail: wai@w3.org
 doc-note-type: draft
 doc-note-message-md: |
-  Changes from doc: removed 'stand out' as other patterns cover that.
+  Changes from doc: removed 'stand out' as other patterns like menus cover that.
   Q: Should we rename to include 'scrolling' specifically?
 ---